 Check How Much You’re Actually Printing

-For many businesses the cost of printing can quickly become more than originally anticipated.
-Many people are using the printer on a daily basis and unfortunately they do print unnecessarily from time to time.
+For many businesses, the cost of printing can quickly become more than originally anticipated.
+Many people are using the printer on a daily basis and unfortunately, they do print unnecessarily from time to time.

 One of the best things you can do is understand how your company is printing with an audit of your print activity.
-Understanding this data will allow you to take meaningful action to reduce overall cost and improve efficiency of your printing.
+Understanding this data will allow you to take meaningful action to reduce overall cost and improve the efficiency of your printing.

 The simplest way to do this is to have a managed print expert do a full print audit (a quick and easy process), which will report on all print activity and let you see how much and what you’re printing.
 Rules can be set up to alert you when you’re printing colour instead of mono when you might not need to, and you can even set up daily allowances for printing – making sure that you only print as much as you need to and therefore saving on unnecessary spending.